2006 Rose Bowl: Analysis and aftermath

 The game received the highest Nielsen ratings for the Rose Bowl since the 1986 Rose Bowl between UCLA and Iowa.
 In 2007, ESPN compiled a list of the top 100 plays in college football history; Vince Young's game-winning touchdown in the 2006 Rose Bowl ranked number 5.

 The 2006 Rose Bowl Game and its unreviewed, controversial officiants' rulings have been cited as a key reason the NCAA Football Rules Committee added a coach's challenge the following season.
 Ironically, USC opted to go without instant replay for its game against Notre Dame that season, and won on the final play when Reggie Bush illegally shoved Matt Leinart over the goal line.

 Although the NCAA only vacated USC's victories, the school also claims to have had this defeat vacated.
 As a result, USC records show the Trojans as having a 0–0 record during the 2005 season.

 This would be the last time USC and Texas met in a football game until 2017, which USC won in overtime 27–24.
 The two teams met again in 2018 in Texas as the second game of a home-and-home series between the two schools.
 Texas won 37–14 with USC failing to score any points after the first quarter and was the first time USC officially lost to Texas.

+Assistant coaches Lane Kiffin and Steve Sarkisian would both end up as head coaches for USC after Pete Carroll left to join the NFL's Seattle Seahawks in 2010.
+Kiffin went 28–15 from 2010 before infamously being fired on the tarmac of LAX in the middle of the season in 2013, while Sarkisian went 12–6 in just two years from 2014-2015 before being fired due to numerous alcohol-related incidents.
+Alabama's Nick Saban would take a chance on both coaches and hire them as offensive assistants.
+The two would help the Crimson Tide reach a National Championship in 2016 in their lone season together.